-

 Aqueous Image

-My book manuscript in progress titled Aqueous Image: Cinema and the Rhetoric of Water at the End of the World examines images of water across an eclectic mix of narrative, documentary, and experimental films.
+I am currently working on my first book, tentatively titled Aqueous Image: Cinema and the Rhetoric of Water at the End of the World.
+Aqueous Image examines images of water across an eclectic mix of narrative, documentary, and experimental films.